BUYING NIGERIAN DWARF GOATS

 We only sell goats in pairs as they are herd animals and need a friend.
 We only offer wethers (de-sexed males) for sale as pets.
 As we are focusing on breeding up from imported genetics, most of our doe kids are retained, however we occasionally offer doe kids to registered breeders.

 Companion goats/pets (wethered males) are $990 for the pair inc GST.

 Each pair of baby goats come with bottles/teats and full feeding instructions, a mineral block and tube of drench.
 Babies are/will be registered with MGBA.
 Wethers are not DNA tested unless required for showing.

 Goats sold on first in basis to suitable homes.
 Due to current demand, we do accept 25% deposit to secure animals, however you must have your PIC number before we can take a deposit.

-If you are thinking of becoming a breeder, Zodiac Mini Goats can help you on your way by assisting with quality starter Nigerian Dwarf percentage and purebred does.
-A great way to start out is to purchase some pregnant does and build your herd from there.
+If you are thinking of becoming a breeder, Zodiac Mini Goats can help you on your way by assisting with quality starter herd of Nigerian Dwarf percentage and/or purebred does, accompanied by 93.75%+ or 100% buck or buck kid.
 We offer support to registered breeders with similar values to our own, including operating a tested stud.

 PRICES BREEDING STOCK - NIGERIAN DWARF

 Our Nigerian Dwarf breeding goats are registered using DNA so you can be assured that any animals you buy from us do have the desired genetics.